aws-samples/aws-modernization-with-baffle/content/4.ModuleFour/Enroll_new_tenant.md

 interface.
 They walkthrough how to provision new tenants and assign keys along with setting up encryption policies.

-In this LAB below Tenants and Keys are prebuilt and provisioned with cloudformation scripts for demonstration purposes.
+In this lab the below Tenants and Keys are prebuilt and provisioned with cloudformation scripts for demonstration purposes.
 Two set of extra Keys are to be associated with new Tenants.
 |Tenant ID| Identifier| key |
 |--|--|--|
 | Rle-Tenant-1 | T-1001 | alias/<cloudformation stack name>-baffle-shield-key-2|